-Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Project Work or Written Assignment may aff how the teachin Finally, ty, and the degree to which a teacher's own behavior fect his/her authority.
-Trainees will then determine ese components relate to school organization and g practices.
-Trainees determine key principles that will help them ffective decisions to confront anti-social behaviors ng: Proportionality Consistency Quick response Hope Confidence toward the authority Act before you have to punish, punish before you get angry and lose control. maximize his or her authority in the classroom without excessive resort to fear or intimidation.
-5.2a Trainees can relate different behaviors to incentives.
-5.2c Trainees can identify the consequences of punishments or the lack of them on the long run, in both negative and positive way.
-Short Excerpts from: The Prince by Nicola Machiavelli (about being feared or loved) or Video Jordan B. Peterson's book, the 12 Rules For Life : chapter Do not let your children do anything that makes you dislike them . ✓ Educators should work together. ✓ Educators should understand their own capacity to be harsh, vengeful, arrogant, resentful, angry and deceitful. ✓ Educators have a duty to act as proxies for the real world.
-Key Dis cussion Questions: 2. any others?
+Topic Name & Description Learning Outcomes Curriculum Documents & Reading Project Work or Written Assignments Assignment authority, and the degree to which a teacher's own behavior may affect his/her authority.
+Trainees will then determine how these components relate to school organization and teaching practices.
+Finally, Trainees determine key principles that will help them make effective decisions to confront anti-social behaviors including: 1.
+Proportionality 2.
+Consistency 3.
+Quick response 4.
+Hope 5.
+Confidence toward the authority 6.
+Act before you have to punish, punish before you get angry and lose control.
+Key Discussion Questions: 1.
+In your opinion, what are the general parameters of a teacher's authority in the classroom and what should the limits of this authority be?
+2. Do you have a teacher that you respected more than any others?
 Why did you respect that teacher?
 3. What made you accept a punishment when you were a child?
 4. Why did you or your classmates reject the decision of an adult when you were a small child?
 5. What kinds of personal qualities enhance a teacher's authority and which ones detract from that authority?
 Explain why you think so.
-What are the similarities and differences between authority in the classroom and other contexts where authority is important (e.g., an office, a clinic, a business, etc.)?
+6. What are the similarities and differences between authority in the classroom and other contexts where authority is important (e.g., an office, a clinic, a business, etc.)? maximize his or her authority in the classroom without excessive resort to fear or intimidation.
+5.2a Trainees can relate different behaviors to incentives.
+5.2c Trainees can identify the consequences of punishments or the lack of them on the long run, in both negative and positive way.
+Short Excerpts from: The Prince by Nicola Machiavelli (about being feared or loved) or Video Jordan B. Peterson's book, the 12 Rules For Life: chapter Do not let your children do anything that makes you dislike them. ✓ Educators should work together. ✓ Educators should understand their own capacity to be harsh, vengeful, arrogant, resentful, angry and deceitful. ✓ Educators have a duty to act as proxies for the real world.